algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 - Shelf location
 - Section indicators

-By integrating with the store’s planogram system, this feature would reduce the time customers spend locating items, increase overall satisfaction, and improve accessibility—especially during peak hours or for first-time visitors.
+Integrating with the store’s planogram system, this feature would reduce the time customers spend locating items, increase overall satisfaction, and improve accessibility—especially during peak hours or for first-time visitors.

 ## Legal & Compliance